 - This immaculately clean and sleek boardroom in Park Ridge, IL, is a great option to help get down to business.

-- For a more warm and friendly professional approach, try this boardroom with a view in Chicago, IL.
+- For a more warm and friendly professional approach, try this boardroom with a view in Chicago, IL

-How much does it cost to rent a Focus Group Room
+How much does it cost to rent a focus group room?

-A focus group room rental charges by the hour so it’s important to note how many focus groups you’ll be doing in a day and how long each meeting will take.
-On average focus groups run 30 minutes to 2 hours.
+A focus group room rental charges by the hour, so it’s important to note how many focus groups you’ll be doing in a day and how long each meeting will take.
+On average, focus groups run 30 minutes to 2 hours.

-The options on Peerspace are designed to not only give you a diverse range of locations but also give you that same range with pricing.
-For example the sleek boardroom in Park Ridge, IL, costs $25 per hour with a two hour minimum, which brings the total to at least $50.
+The options on Peerspace give you a diverse range of locations, styles, and pricing.
+For example, the sleek boardroom in Park Ridge, IL, costs $25 per hour with a two-hour minimum, which brings the total to at least $50.

 In the median range, the boardroom with a view in Chicago, IL, charges $110 per hour, with only an hour minimum.

 On the higher end of the focus room rental scale is the stunning Seattle event space.
 It costs $475 per hour and has a five-hour rental minimum.
 It’s also in Belltown, one of Seattle’s most exclusive neighborhoods, has incredible amenities, and boasts an airy, modern layout.